Andrei-Boghiu/SQL-Master-Hub/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# SQL Master Hub

+## About
+This is a project built for sql enthusiasts in need of a place where they can practice sql safely.

 ## Getting Started

-...

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+At the moment I'm facing issues finding a reliable database provider in order to allow users to play with the practice area.
+The workaround found at the moment is to create a local MySQL server and connect it with this project with the help of mysql2

+## Next Steps
+This project is in continuous development and is planning to be released as a free sql playground for learners.